-2.3.4 If a called station does not reply, the call sequence from the ship station should not normally be repeated until after an interval of at least 5 min for manual connections, or 5 s or 25 s in the case of semi-automatic/automatic VHF or MF/HF connections respectively.
+A2-2.3.4 If a called station does not reply, the call sequence from the ship station should not normally be repeated until after an interval of at least 5 min for manual connections, or 5 s or 25 s in the case of semi-automatic/automatic VHF or MF/HF connections respectively.
 These repetitions may be made on alternative frequencies if appropriate.
 Any subsequent repetitions to the same coast station should not be made until at least 15 min have elapsed.

-2.3.5 The coast station should transmit an acknowledgement, after a delay of at least 5 s but not later than 4 ½ min for manual connections, or, within 3 s for semi-automatic/automatic connections, containing the format specifier, the address of the ship, the category, the coast station self-identification and:
+A2-2.3.5 The coast station should transmit an acknowledgement, after a delay of at least 5 s but not later than 4 ½ min for manual connections, or, within 3 s for semi-automatic/automatic connections, containing the format specifier, the address of the ship (MMSI), the category of call, the coast station self-identification and:

 – if able to comply immediately on the working frequency suggested, the same telecommand and frequency information as in the call request;